Aliases for F2RL3 Gene

 Previous GeneCards Identifiers for F2RL3 Gene

 Coagulation factor II (thrombin) receptor-like 3 (F2RL3) is a member of the large family of 7-transmembrane-region receptors that couple to guanosine-nucleotide-binding proteins.
 F2RL3 is also a member of the protease-activated receptor family.
 F2RL3 is activated by proteolytic cleavage of its extracellular amino terminus.
 The new amino terminus functions as a tethered ligand and activates the receptor.
 F2RL3 is activated by thrombin and trypsin. [provided by RefSeq, Jul 2008]

 GeneCards Summary for F2RL3 Gene

-F2RL3 (Coagulation Factor II (Thrombin) Receptor-Like 3) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Ras signaling pathway.
+F2RL3 (F2R Like Thrombin/Trypsin Receptor 3) is a Protein Coding gene.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include G-protein coupled receptor activity and thrombin receptor activity.
 An important paralog of this gene is GPR132.

 UniProtKB/Swiss-Prot for F2RL3 Gene

 Receptor for activated thrombin or trypsin coupled to G proteins that stimulate phosphoinositide hydrolysis.
 May play a role in platelets activation.

 Protease-activated receptors (PARs, also known as thrombin receptors) are G-protein-coupled receptors, activated by cleavage of their N-terminal domains by serine proteases.
 Hydrolysis reveals a tethered peptide ligand, which affects transmembrane signaling.